theshubhamdev/theshubhamdev/README.md

 - 💬 Ask me about anything

-- ⚡ Fun fact: I waste most of my time watching Netflix and Prime Video
+- ⚡ Fun fact: I waste most of my time playing Video games

 ## 🛠️ Technologies and Tools I use: